skgrange/rmweather/cran-comments.md

 ## Resubmission

-This is a resubmission to address failure of the manual CRAN checks.
+This is a resubmission to address failure of manual CRAN checks.
 I have:

-  - Expanded the package's description and added a reference which uses the method to conduct an analysis (https://doi.org/10.5194/acp-18-6223-2018)
+  - Expanded the package's "Description" field to describe the method and added a reference which uses the method to conduct an example analysis (https://doi.org/10.5194/acp-18-6223-2018)

-  - Replaced \dontrun{} with \donttest{} for examples.
-Most examples cannot be run because they will take minutes rather than seconds.
+  - Added two new data objects so all examples are valid, executable code.

+  - Removed all uses of \dontrun{} in preference for \donttest{} in the examples.
+This change required the inclusion of the extra data objects.
+There are examples which will take longer than five seconds to run.
+However, because they are surrounded by \donttest, they will not be run unless non-standard options are used.

 ## Test environments